MewsSystems/gitbook-connector-api/operations/serviceorders.md

 # Service orders

+> **Service order:** This is the general name for an order made against a service, which includes both 'stay' service orders, called [Reservations](reservations.md#reservation), and 'product' service orders, which we simply call [Orders](orders.md).
+Operations such as [Get all service order notes](#get-all-service-order-notes) will accept Reservation IDs or Order IDs as service order identifiers.

 ## Get all service order notes

-Returns all notes associated with the service order (e.g. reservation).
+Returns all notes associated with the given service orders.
+Service orders can be reservations or product orders.
 This operation uses [Pagination](../guidelines/pagination.md).

 ### Request